-4.8.1 Single-stage and multistage cluster sampling We have thus far discussed single stage cluster sampling, which involves the division of the population into convenient clusters, randomly choosing the required number of clusters as sample subjects, and investigating all the elements in each of the randomly chosen clusters.
+4.8.1 Single-stage and multistage cluster sampling We have thus far discussed single-stage cluster sampling, which involves the division of the population into convenient clusters, randomly choosing the required number of clusters as sample subjects, and investigating all the elements in each of the randomly chosen clusters.
 Cluster sampling can also be done in several stages and is then known as multistage cluster sampling.
-For instance, if we were to do a national survey of the average monthly bank deposits, cluster sampling would first be used to select the urban, semi urban, and rural geographical locations for study.
+For instance, if we were to do a national survey of the average monthly bank deposits, cluster sampling would first be used to select the urban, semi-urban, and rural geographical locations for study.
 At the next stage, particular areas in each of these locations would be chosen.
 At the third stage, banks within each area would be chosen.
-In other words, multistage cluster sampling involves a probability sampling of the primary sampling units; from each of these primary units, a probability sample of the secondary sampling units is then drawn; a third level of probability sampling is done from each of these secondary units, and so on, until we have reached the final stage of breakdown for the sample units, when we sample every member in those units.
+In other words, multistage cluster sampling involves a probability sample of the secondary sampling units is then drawn; a third level of probability sampling is done from each of these secondary units, when we sample every member in those units.